 HOSE INTERESTED in hymns will want to download this extremely famous (yet rare) book by Fr.
 Joseph Connelly, which we make available online for the first time ever.
 This is being done as part of the preparation for an exciting Catholic hymnal that’s being created.
 Connelly’s work includes 154 hymns, chiefly from the Breviary.
 The hymns are given in Latin, along with English translations and commentary:

 This is a good book to have as a reference, although Msgr.
-Schmitt is correct when he says that Fr.
-Britt’s work 1 is even more valuable.
+Schmitt is correct when he says that Father Matthew Britt’s work 1 is even more valuable.

 Msgr.
 Francis P. Schmitt mentioned Connelly’s work in the Spring of 1964 while talking about the liturgical changes in the wake of the Second Vatican Council: